 We have listened to Carers experiences of different challenges, be it with their own health and wellbeing, their access to education, the impact of inequalities in our population, and how it can often be difficult to be heard.
-The co-produced 'As a Carer' statements within the strategy come from our Carers and talk about what they need, and how we can best demonstrate that we value what they do.
+The co-produced carer statements within the strategy come from our carers and talk about what they need, and how we can best demonstrate that we value what they do.